digital-asset/docs.daml.com/README.md

 ## Questions

-If you have any questions or comments about these instructions, please reach out to the `#product-docs` channel and/or @katharine/@gary on Slack.
+If you have any questions or comments about these instructions, please reach out to the `#product-docs` channel, mentioning @gary, on Slack.

 Thank you :blush: